apache/knox/gateway-release/readme.txt

 ------------------------------------------------------------------------------
 Mapping Gateway URLs to Hadoop cluster URLs
 ------------------------------------------------------------------------------
-The Gateway functions in many ways as a reverse proxy.
+The Gateway functions in much like a reverse proxy.
 As such it maintains a mapping of URLs that are exposed externally by the Gateway to URLs that are provided by the Hadoop cluster.
 Examples of mappings for the NameNode and Templeton are shown below.
 These mapping are generated from the combination of the Gateway configuration file (i.e. {GATEWAY_HOME}/gateway-site.xml) and the cluster topology descriptors